From casual eateries to refined dining destinations, we've shortlisted Singapore's top Chinese restaurants.

 Yan Ting, Level 1U, The St. Regis Singapore, 29 Tanglin Road, Singapore 247911

 12. Jiang-Nan Chun

 For a Michelin-starred Cantonese dining experience, this is it.
 Traditional meets modern at the distinguished Jiang-Nan Chun, which is perfect for anything from business lunches to family gatherings.
-The service is impeccable, giving you everything you need to enjoy favourites like pork ribs soup and a beautiful selection of handcrafted dim sum.
+The service is impeccable, giving you everything you need to enjoy the chef’s signature set menu and a beautiful selection of handcrafted dim sum.
 Did someone say Peking duck?
 This bird is roasted in a mesquite wood-fired oven, served with caviar and carved tableside by the chef.